e271828e/Flight.jl/docs/notes/design/framework_extensions.md

 - *Boundary zero.* [§8.5](framework_spec.md#85-multi-rate-tick-scheduling)'s "at boundary zero the due set is everything" refines to
-  "everything with `Φ = 0`": an offset component's first tick is at `Φ·Δt_base`, and until then its cells hold the values the build probe populated from `init_z` ([§12.3](framework_spec.md#123-probing-and-input-synthesis)) — a coherent ZOH story, since those are exactly the values a tick at
+  "everything with `Φ = 0`": an offset component's first tick is at `Φ·Δt_base`, and until then its cells hold the values the build probe populated from `init_x` ([§12.3](framework_spec.md#123-probing-and-input-synthesis)) — a coherent ZOH story, since those are exactly the values a tick at
   `t₀⁻` would have produced. [§14.5](framework_spec.md#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)'s boundary-zero transitions and the trim read-back need a sentence each acknowledging offset components are not due there.